Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: CRP Coupled Cluster Theory

 with normal-ordered CRP-Fock operator, $\{\hat{f}^{(e)}_\lambda\}$ (\textit{cf.} Eq.\eqref{eq.crp_fock}), and CBO two-electron interaction

-where the anti-symmetrized CBO electron repulsion integral is given by $\bar{w}^{pq}_{rs}=\tilde{g}_{pqrs}-\tilde{g}_{psrq}$.
-The last term in Eq.\eqref{eq.normal_ordered_crp_cc_lagrangian} contains the correlated contributions of CC electronic dipole expectation values and is non-linear in $\Lambda$-multipliers.
-This is in contrast to canonical CC theory, where the Lagrangian is linear in $\Lambda$-multipliers, and leads to coupled working equations.
+where the anti-symmetrized CBO electron repulsion integral is given by $\bar{w}^{pq}_{rs}=\tilde{g}_{pqrs}-\tilde{g}_{psrq}$ (\textit{cf.} Eq.\eqref{eq.cbo_eri}).
+The last term in Eq.\eqref{eq.normal_ordered_crp_cc_lagrangian} contains the correlated contribution of the CC electronic dipole expectation value and is nonlinear in $\Lambda$-multipliers.
+This nonlinearity is absent in canonical CC theory, where the Lagrangian is linear in $\Lambda$-multipliers, and leads here to coupled working equations in analogy to implicit solvation CC models\cite{christiansen1999,cammi2009}.